 Stepford Smiler: Film

 - The Stepford Wives is the Trope Namer.
-The wives are a kind of Type B, being robots.
+The wives are a kind of Empty type, being robots.

 - Mean Girls: Gretchen (the 'one small step from a complete nervous breakdown' version, rather than the 'empty inside' version).